raulciolac/kubernetes-platform-lab/README.md

 ## Overview

-This project demonstrates a production-inspired Kubernetes platform built on Azure AKS and AWS EKS.
+This project demonstrates Kubernetes platform built on Azure AKS and AWS EKS.

 The platform follows modern DevOps and Platform Engineering practices: